 - reflect on what you learned in the internship in relation to the courses you have already taken (include references to courses and to the relevant literature),

 - describe how the internship is linked to your current studies, and

 - think about how the internship has helped you achieve the intended learning outcomes of the major or the degree programme.

 The learning outcomes of each major or degree programme are described in your programme’s curriculum.
 Refer to these learning outcomes, discussing each of the them from the perspective of your internship.

 - Suggest ways to improve the duties of the internship in the light of what you have studied.

 - Describe how the internship connects to your future career plans.

 The finished report must have at least 10 headings: an introduction, the eight items in the above list, and a summary.
 The report must be 7 to 10 pages long (using line spacing of 1.15, size 11 Calibri font, and all margins at 2 cm).
 NB!
-Possible table of contents pages are not counted towards the report's length.
+Pages with table of contents or pictures are not counted towards the report's length.